Colombian painter and sculptor Fernando Botero, known for his inflated forms, has died at age 91

 Lina Botero told the Colombian radio station Caracol that her father died Friday morning in Monaco of pneumonia complications.

 Botero depicted politicians, animals, saints, and scenes from his childhood in an inflated and colorful form that was instantly recognizable.
-During his lifetime the artist attained global fame and influence, despite his humble origins, and his paintings were exhibited around the world, while his imposing bronze sculptures can be found in the parks and avenues of many European and Latin American capitals.
+During his lifetime the artist attained global fame and influence, despite his humble origins, and his paintings were exhibited in museums globally, while his imposing bronze sculptures can be found in the parks and avenues of many European and Latin American capitals.

 “His success was truly immense” Botero’s son Juan Carlos, wrote in a biography of his father, published in 2010.
 “Fernando Botero has created a unique style, that is original and easy to recognize.”

+Many Colombians appreciated Botero's art because it evokes nostalgia for the country as it was in the early 20th century.
+His characters wear bowler hats, and sport neatly trimmed mustaches.
+They move around in a colorful universe of green hills and lush trees, where homes are made with clay roof tiles.

+“The painter of our traditions and our defects, the painter of our virtues has died,” President Gustavo Petro wrote on X, the platform formerly known as Twitter, on Friday.
+“He painted violence and peace.
+He painted the pigeon that was rejected one thousand times, and put one thousand times on a throne.”

 Botero was born on April 19, 1932 in Medellín, Colombia.
 As a child he was enrolled by an uncle in a bullfighting school that he soon left, but it was a world captured later in his paintings.
-He decided at age 14 to dedicate his life to the arts.
+Botero decided at age 14 to dedicate his life to the arts, after managing to sell some sketches of bullfights to fans outside the city's bullfighting arena.
 His mother supported the decision, but told him he would have to pay for his studies.

 From Europe, he traveled to Mexico to study the work of Diego Rivera and José Clemente Orozco.

 During his travels, Botero married Gloria Zea, with whom he had three children, Fernando, Lina and Juan Carlos.
 Returning to Bogotá in 1958, he was appointed professor at the School of Arts of the National University.
-He later divorced and took up residence in New York in 1960.
+He later divorced and took up residence in New York in 1960, where he arrived with just a few hundred dollars in his pocket.

-Botero remarried in 1964 with Cecilia Zambrano and in 1970 they had a son, Pedro, who died four years later in a car accident in Spain.
-Botero also divorced Zambrano.
-He captured the pain after the death of his son in the painting “Pedrito.”
+Botero remarried in 1964 with Cecilia Zambrano, who he also later divorced.
+In 1970 they had a son, Pedro, who died four years later in a car accident in Spain.
+Botero captured the pain of his son's death in the painting “Pedrito” that depicts his son riding a toy horse and wearing a blue police officer's uniform.
 He also donated 16 works to the Museum of Antioquía, in Medellín, to honor the boy and in turn the museum named a room in memory of “Pedrito Botero.”

 In the 1970s, Botero put aside painting and began to experiment with sculptures in bronze, marble and cast iron, which brought him great success.
 In 1978 Botero returned to painting, and then alternated between the two disciplines.